jsenv/core/readme.md

 }
 ```

 But `process.env.NODE_ENV` is specific to Node.js.
 It would not work in a browser without transformation.
-Using `import.meta` it's possible to write something browser can understand.
+Using `import.meta.dev` it's possible to write something browser can understand.

 ```js
 if (import.meta.dev) {